-Archery can be an economical sport to get going in and this can be pretty important to families on low incomes.
-But no parent wants to splash out a fortune on expensive sports kit and equipment only to find that the initial interest soon fades away.
+Youth archery can be an economical sport to get going in and this can be pretty important to families on low incomes.
+But no parent wants to splash out a fortune on a youth compound bow, carbon arrows or arrow set, arm guard, and other equipment only to find that the initial interest soon fades away.
 With archery you won’t have to do this.
-Start up costs are minimal and even with a child that is keen, it is possible to go a long way into the sport without having to spend a fortune.
+Start up costs are minimal and even with a young archer that is keen, it is possible to go a long way into the sport without having to spend a fortune.
 There are very few sports like this.

 One of the top three reasons why kids like the National Archery in the Schools Program(NASP®) is the friends they make being a part of it.